DD2480-Team/DD2480/Assignment2/readme.md

 <img src="github_webhook.png" width="50%" height="50%">

-Once the webhook is added and the server is running, push events on github will trigger the CI suite!
+Once the webhook is added and the server is running, push events on github will trigger the CI suite!!